codeaches/codeaches.github.io/_posts/2018-11-08-Spring Boot Actuator-Override default DB health check parameters.md

 Click on `Generate Project`.
 You will see that the project will be downloaded as healthcheck.zip file on your hard drive.

 Alternatively, you can also generate the project in a shell using cURL.
-Let’s generate a "healthcheck.zip" project based on Spring Boot 2.1.0.RELEASE, using the Actuator, H2 and Lombok dependencies.

 ```sh
 curl https://start.spring.io/starter.zip  \